pypdfium2-team/.github/profile/README.md

 ### Characteristics

-* Liberal license (`BSD-3-Clause`, `Apache-2.0`, plus various other open-source licenses for third-party components of PDFium.)
+* Liberal license (`BSD-3-Clause`, `Apache-2.0`, plus various other open-source licenses for dependencies of PDFium.)
 * Wide range of supported platforms and Python versions.
 * No mandatory runtime dependencies.
 * Can process encrypted (password-protected) PDFs.